 Colorado Gov. Jared Polis signed the Juvenile Justice Reform Act in May of 2019, a crucial step toward aligning the state’s juvenile justice system with what research shows works to improve outcomes for youth, strengthen public safety, and efficiently use resources.
-A result of the Improving Outcomes for Youth Initiative and led by The Council of State Governments Justice Center, the bill was designed to:
+A result of the IOYouth Initiative and led by the CSG Justice Center, the bill was designed to

 - Expand opportunities to divert youth from the juvenile justice system;

 - Adopt and implement a validated risk and needs assessment tool to inform court decision-making and case planning;

 - Limit the use of detention (pre-sentence incarceration) to only those youth who pose a public safety risk; and

 - Develop statewide standards for juvenile probation supervision and services that align with research-based practices.